ngokhoa1202/cs-note/software-engineering/software-architecture/design/design-pattern/fundamentals/behavioral-pattern/Observer pattern.md

 ## Each Concrete Observer aggregates its Concrete Subject
 - ![600x400](Pasted%20image%2020240831193258.png)
 - `abstract class Environment` is the Subject:
-	- Composes a set of `Sensor` objects which are Observers registering to obeserve the Subject.
+	- Composes a set of `Sensor` objects which are Observers registering to observe the Subject.
 	- The method `attach` and `detach` to add or remove a new observer.
 The implementation of `attach` method is left to its child for the reason that categorizing the correct Observers.
 	- Essentially, implements the `notifyObservers` to <mark class="hltr-yellow">update the state of its Oberver whenever there is a change</mark>.